Heat Power Outage: A Guide to Staying Safe & Cool

 While candles can create a cozy atmosphere, they come with significant risks during a power outage.
 As one safety guide notes, "Candles might seem like a good source of light during a power outage, but they could start a fire if left unattended."
 If you absolutely must use them, treat them as a last resort and follow strict safety rules.
 Always place candles in sturdy, non-flammable holders on a flat, clear surface.
 Keep them far away from anything that could catch fire, like curtains, blankets, books, and especially children and pets.
 Most importantly, never leave a burning candle unattended—always extinguish it before you leave the room or go to sleep.
 Your safest bet is to rely on modern alternatives and keep the candles for decoration.

-Know Where to Place Your Lights
+Where to Place Your Emergency Lights

 Strategic light placement is key to making your home safe and functional in the dark.
 Instead of giving everyone their own flashlight to carry around, place a central lantern in the room where your family gathers most, like the kitchen or living room.
 This creates a well-lit home base.
 Use smaller, battery-operated puck lights or tap lights along hallways, staircases, and in bathrooms to create safe pathways and prevent trips.
 For any task that requires two hands, a headlamp is your best tool.
 It provides direct, focused light right where you need it, making it perfect for everything from cooking to finding supplies.
 This approach helps you conserve battery power and keeps your home organized and easy to move through.

-How to Heat Your Home Safely
+Safe Ways to Heat Your Home in a Power Outage

 When the power goes out, staying warm becomes a top priority, but it’s crucial to do it safely.
 Many backup heating methods come with risks like fires or carbon monoxide poisoning if you’re not careful.
 The key is to have a solid plan and the right equipment before you need it.
 Thinking through your options now will help you make smart, safe decisions when the temperature drops and the lights go out.
 Let’s walk through the best ways to keep your home warm without compromising your family’s safety.

-Choose an Indoor-Safe Heater
+How to Choose an Indoor-Safe Heater

 First things first: not all heaters are created equal.
 Your number one rule should be to only use heaters specifically designed and rated for indoor use.
 Outdoor equipment like patio heaters, charcoal grills, or camping stoves release dangerous levels of carbon monoxide and are a serious fire hazard inside a home.
 When you’re shopping for a backup heater, look for labels that explicitly state it’s “indoor-safe.”
 These models are built with features that make them suitable for enclosed spaces.
 Taking the time to choose the right equipment is the most important step you can take to prevent an accident during a power outage.